 During his career, Rob has been active in various professional and service organizations, including the Propeller Club, Port of Chicago (President, 2000-2002); the Illinois State Bar Association; the Maritime Law Association of the United States (Proctor; Nominating Committee, 2010); the Transportation Lawyers Association; and the Intermodal Association of North America.

-Mr. Reeb is a civil trial lawyer with experience in maritime and transportation law, including intermodal cargo losses; personal injury defense under the Jones Act and LHWCA; transportation intermediaries (freight forwarders, NVOCCs and customs brokers); industrial equipment transportation; major trucking accidents; marine and inland marine insurance, including hull, P & I, open marine cargo insurance and motor truck cargo legal liability; and domestic and international air carriage.
+Mr. Reeb is a civil trial lawyer with experience in maritime and transportation law, including intermodal cargo losses; personal injury defense for cases involving property brokers, transportation intermediaries, and equipment owners in major trucking accidents, pleasure boating, and the Jones Act, transportation intermediaries (freight forwarders, NVOCCs and customs brokers); industrial equipment transportation; marine and inland marine insurance coverage advice and litigation, including hull, P & I, open marine cargo insurance and motor truck cargo legal liability; and domestic and international air carriage.
 He also advises clients and handles litigation in matters involving personal injury defense (premises liability and products liability) and commercial law.

 Notable Cases and Engagements: